batfish/pybatfish/docs/source/formats.md

 Batfish supports Cisco IOS, IOS-XE, IOS-XR, NX-OS, and ASA platforms.
 For each such device in the network, create a file in the `configs` folder.
 The content of the file should be the equivalent of the output of `show running-config` command on the device.

 For NX-OS, we recommend using `show run all` where possible.
 This output has additional detail that helps with modeling accuracy.

+### Check Point

+Check Point data is provided in two parts.

+1. Place the output of `show configuration` from gateway devices into the `configs` folder.
+This data contains information about interfaces and routing but not firewall policies, which must be fetched from the Check Point Manager as described next.

+2. Data from Check Point Manager must be placed in a folder called `checkpoint_management` right under the top-level snapshot folder (parallel to `configs` folder).
+The expected hierarchy under this folder is as follows:

+  * `checkpoint_management`
+    * Manager1  [Data from Manager1--you may have multiple managers]
+      * DomainA [Data from DomainA--the manager may have multiple]
+        * show-gateways-and-servers.json
+        * show-groups.json
+        * show-hosts.json
+        * show-networks.json
+        * show-package.json
+        * show-service-groups.json
+        * show-services-icmp.json
+        * show-services-other.json
+        * show-services-tcp.json
+        * show-services-udp.json
+        * Package1 [Data for Package1--the domain may have multiple packages]
+          * show-access-rulebase.json
+          * show-nat-rulebase.json
+          * show-package.json

+The json files contain the output of corresponding [Check Point Management API](https://sc1.checkpoint.com/documents/latest/APIs/) calls.

+An example script that fetches this data and organizes it as above is [here](https://github.com/saparikh/bf-checkpoint-manager-snapshot).

 ### Cumulus Linux